Christos Aravidis

-Christos Aravidis (Χρήστος Αραβίδης; born 13 March 1987) is a Greek professional footballer who plays as a forward.
+Christos Aravidis (Χρήστος Αραβίδης; born 13 March 1987) is a Greek former professional footballer who plays as a forward.

 Early life

 It was at the age of 7,5 when Aravidis first visited the academies of AEK Athens.
 "In the beginning was just fun after a game became a passion," he recalls, when his father and ex-football player unknowingly motivated his son to deal with football.
 "My father was a footballer and through him I loved football."

 Club career

 Akratitos

 His steps in football seemed always carefully and selectively.
 After playing in the Football League for Akratitos, he made his debut in the Super League Greece with the club at the age of 18,5 against AEK Athens.
 He scored his first goal in the major league in a match against OFI and he was constantly selected in the Greece U-21 team.

 Panionios

 He signed a three-year contract with Panionios.
 Ewald Lienen, the new coach of Panionios was presented a few days ago, and the 19 years' old had to fight to find time in the first major challenge of his career.
 He succeeded beyond any expectation.
 Became a member of the starting XI and had a striking appearance in Thessaloniki against Aris with one goal and assist, and ended his first season in the club having 30 appearances and two goals, but after December he gradually lost his position in the team.
 The scene was similar the next season besides the 26 appearances and three goals.